Charles Avery (actor)

-Charles Avery (May 28, 1873 – July 23, 1926) was an American silent-film actor, film director, and screenwriter.
+Charles Avery (born Charles Avery Bradford; May 28, 1873 – July 23, 1926) was an American actor and film director in the silent film era.
+Avery was one of the original seven Keystone Cops.

-One of the original seven Keystone Kops, Avery directed Roscoe "Fatty" Arbuckle in thirty-one comedies while at Keystone Studios.

 Early life and education

-He was born Charles Avery Bradford in Chicago, Illinois.
+Charles Avery was born in Chicago, and educated in Boston.
 His sister Charlotte was also an actress, as was his mother Marie Stanley.
 His father was a playwright.

 Career

 He started acting in the theatre, playing the title role in Charley's Aunt, and the part of Pegleg Hopkins in the adaptation of David Harum which had William H. Crane in the lead role.

 Avery appeared in a touring production of The Clansman as Governor Shrimp, before entering films with the Biograph Company in 1908.

 From 1908 to 1909, Avery featured in 33 short films under the direction of D. W. Griffith, usually only in supporting roles and often alongside Mack Sennett.

 In 1913, he tried his hand at directing, starting with Across the Alley at Keystone Studios.
 Avery went on to direct Syd Chaplin in the Gussle series and Charles Murray in the Hogan series.
-He also continued to act, notably in the first three Keystone Kops films.
+He also continued to act, notably in the first three Keystone Cops films.

 Leaving directorial duties in the 1920s, Avery later played supporting roles in low-budget Westerns such as The Rambling Ranger and Western Rover.